pulp-platform/pulpissimo/README.md

 ```

 ### Building the RTL simulation platform
-Note you need Questasim or Xcelium to do a RTL simulation of PULPissimo
+Note you need Questasim or Xcelium to do an RTL simulation of PULPissimo
 (verilator support planned, but not finished).
 Intel Modelsim for Intel FPGAs
 does *not* work.